Master of Dental Surgery (MDS): Career Path

 Objectives, Goals, and Vision

-The objectives, goals, and vision of an MDS program align closely with the broader goals of the field of dentistry.
+The objectives, goals, and vision of an MDS program align closely with the broader goals of dentistry.
 Here are some examples of the objectives, goals, and vision of an MDS program:

 • Objectives: